samchaineau/llm_slerp_generation/README.md

 Keeping full sequence is also a challenge as it impacts strongly the computing power required by the model to process it.
 Transformers computing needs scale quadratically with the input sequence length, posing major challenges both from a training or generating aspect.

-My question is: to predict accurately the next token regardless of the sequence lentgh, shall we keep the full past tokens or could we merge it ?
+My question is: to predict accurately the next token regardless of the sequence lentgh, shall we keep the full past tokens or could we merge them ?

 ## Merging is the new fashion